CycloneDX/cyclonedx.org/about/standardization-process/index.md

 The deadline for comments is typically 4 weeks but will be specified when the RFC is created.
 Although extensions may be granted to ensure sufficient feedback is received from relevant subject matter experts in the community.
 Any extensions will be at the discretion of the CycloneDX Core Team.

 At the end of the RFC period the CycloneDX community will vote, by lazy consensus, to accept or reject the proposal and the initial in scope use cases and requirements that have been discussed.
 This will be announced via the CycloneDX mailing list.
-Community members wishing to participate in the voting process should take into consideration the CycloneDX Project Guiding Principles and CycloneDX Specification Design Principles.
-For more details on the voting process refer to the CycloneDX Voting Process document.
+Community members wishing to participate in the voting process should take into consideration the [CycloneDX Project Guiding Principles](/about/guiding-principles) and CycloneDX Specification Design Principles.
+For more details on the voting process refer to [CycloneDX Voting Process](/about/voting-process).

 Once the proposal is accepted, it will be recorded in the specification issue tracker to track implementation.
 The issue will be linked to the initial RFC discussion and assigned to the CycloneDX community member responsible for leading the implementation.